azagniotov/stubby4j/README.md

 ### Change log

 ##### 4.0.6-SNAPSHOT
+* A lot of internal maintenance such as code clean up & refactoring.
+Improving test coverage.

 ##### 4.0.5
 * Pull request #63 - Dynamic token replacement is also applied to stubbed response headers